-Please make your marks like this: X Use dark black pencil or pen only
+Please make your marks like this:

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE:

-FOR ON PROPOSALS 1, 2 AND 3
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE: FOR ON PROPOSALS 1, 2 AND 4 1 YEAR ON PROPOSAL 3

-1. PROPOSAL Election of Directors YOUR VOTE BOARD OF DIRECTORS RECOMMENDS
+PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS

+1. Election of Directors

-FOR WITHHOLD
+1.01 Elizabeth (Beth) Bull FOR WITHHOLD FOR

-1.01 Angie Chen Button FOR
+1.02 Angie Chen Button FOR

-1.02 C.H.
-Chen FOR

 1.03 Warren Chen FOR

 1.04 Michael R. Giordano FOR

 1.05 Keh-Shew Lu FOR

 1.06 Peter M. Menard FOR

 1.07 Christina Wen-Chi Sung FOR

-1.08 Michael K.C.
-Tsai FOR

 2. Approval of Executive Compensation.
 To approve, on an advisory basis, the Company's executive compensation.
-FOR
+FOR AGAINST ABSTAIN FOR

+3. Frequency of Advisory Vote on Executive Compensation.
+To consider an advisory vote on the frequency of the stockholder advisory vote on executive compensation on a three-, two- or one- year basis.
+1YR 2YR 3YR ABSTAIN 1 YEAR

-3. Ratification of Appointment of Independent Registered Public Accounting Firm.
-To Ratify the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the year ending December 31, 2021.
-FOR
+4. Ratification of Appointment of Independent Registered Public Accounting Firm.
+To ratify appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending Decreber 31, 2023.
+FOR AGAINST ABSTAIN FOR

-To transact such other business as properly may come before the meeting or any adjournment or postponement thereof.
-4.
+5. Other Business.
+To transact such other business as properly may come before the Meeting or any adjournment or postponement thereof.

-You must pre-register to attend the meeting online and/or participate at www.proxydocs.com/DIOD.

-Authorized Signatures - Must be completed for your instructions to be executed.

-Please sign exactly as your name(s) appears on your instructions to be executed. should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.
+You must pre-register to attend the meeting online and/or participate Authorized Signatures - Must be completed for your instructions to be executed.
+Please sign exactly as your name(s) appears on your account.
+If held in joint tenancy, all p should include title and authority.
+Corporations should provide full name of corporation a Form. ersons sh ould sign.
+Trus tees, admin istrators, etc

-Signature (and Title if applicable)
+Sig nature (and Title if applicable) Date Signature (if held jointly) Date